Agustín González de Amezúa y Mayo: Reception and legacy

 Today González de Amezúa is dedicated short biographical notes on websites of the Real Academia Española, the Real Academia de la Historia and the Instituto de Estudios Madrileños.
 He has earned few brief monographs, apart from bibliographical queries, chiefly an article focused on his contribution to IEM.
-In Spanish public discourse he is rather absent; his memory was eclipsed by the personality of his children, especially Ramón in the world of arts and Clara María in the world of gourmet.
+In Spanish public discourse he is rather absent; his memory was eclipsed by the personality of his children.
 If recalled, it is to emphasize the work of Antonio Rodríguez Moñino, a Republican who saved his library during the civil war.
-Some works referring to Amezúa’s contribution of historian of literature stigmatize him as an anti-Semite or a machista.
+Some works referring to Amezúa's contribution of historian of literature stigmatize him as an anti-Semite or a machista.
 An American scholar lambasted him as “crítico fascista”, who, driven by his own personal experience – especially the Catholic upbringing and the Jesuit college frequented – entirely misrepresented Cervantes and focused on marginal threads of his works and lifetime, e.g. the Valladolid spell; he does not spare damning qualifications like “fascist”, “catolicismo jesuita de Amezúa” or “crítico bajo el techo del franquismo”.
 Few works note him as a protagonist of Carlism in the early Francoist era.
 In Madrid there is a large plaza named after him, though there were attempts to rename it in line with the Historical Memory Law.
+In 2026 a large set of his articles, preceded by a brief biographical introduction, was published by Universidad de Jaén.